mir4ef/mean2/README.md

 [![GitHub version](https://badge.fury.io/gh/mir4ef%2Fmean2.svg)](https://badge.fury.io/gh/mir4ef%2Fmean2)
 [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

-This is a starting point for (M)EAN stack applications (with Angular 2+).
+This is a starting point for (M)EAN stack applications (with Angular 2+, _currently 5.0.x_).
 MongoDB drivers are not setup as part of this boilerplate, but can easily be added (with `mongoose` or some other package).
 The idea is to have a setup to get you up and running quickly and to be database agnostic.
 You can easily add a database driver that fits your needs.

 _This project is similar to [mea2n](https://github.com/mir4ef/mea2n), but is with `scss` rather than `less`_